victoriensue/RAIZ/SPECIFICATION.md

 # RAIZ Protocol Specification

 **Version 1.0.0**

 **Date: January 17, 2026**

-**Status: Initial Release**
+**Author: Victor Iensue**

 ---

+## Table of Contents

+1. Abstract
+2. Introduction
+3. Architecture
+4. Communication Protocol
+5. File Format Requirements
+6. Non-Revalidation Principle
+7. Interoperability
+8. Security Considerations
+9. Future Work
+10. References
+11. Changelog
+12. Author

+---

 ## 1. Abstract

-This document specifies the RAIZ Protocol, an open standard for preserving and transferring human cognitive identity across artificial intelligence systems.
-RAIZ defines data structures, communication protocols, and interoperability requirements for creating portable digital identities (e-DNA) that maintain context and continuity independent of any single AI platform.
+RAIZ (from Portuguese "root") is an open protocol specification for preserving and porting human cognitive identity across artificial intelligence systems.
+This document defines the three-layer architecture, communication protocols, and file format requirements for RAIZ-compatible implementations.

+The protocol enables users to maintain continuity of context, preferences, and knowledge patterns when interacting with AI systems, regardless of the underlying platform or model.

 ---